shipdocs/vibe-coding-mcp-end-2-end-testing/mcp-puppeteer-test/README.md

 ## Usage

-- The program will automatically set up the MCP server (stub) and launch Puppeteer to perform login and testing.
+- The program starts an MCP server that listens for commands from AI extensions like Roo-Code and Augment.
-- Errors and usability issues will be logged in the console.
-- Screenshots and logs can be extended as needed.
+- Use the AI extensions to send commands (e.g., `startTest`) to initiate testing.
+- The program performs login and autonomous exploration/testing of the website.
+- Logs, test results, screenshots, and other data are exposed as MCP resources accessible by the AI extensions.
+- AI extensions can analyze this data and provide guidance or automated repair suggestions.

 ## MCP Server Integration

-Currently, MCP server setup is a stub.
-You can extend the `setupMCPServer` function in `index.js` to install and launch your preferred MCP or proxy server automatically.
+- The MCP server is implemented in `mcp-server.js` and integrated in `index.js`.
+- It exposes HTTP endpoints for resources and commands following MCP protocol conventions.
+- Compatible with Roo-Code and Augment MCP features such as `access_mcp_resource`.

 ## Troubleshooting

-- If Puppeteer fails to launch, ensure the `--no-sandbox` and `--disable-setuid-sandbox` flags are used (already included).
+- Puppeteer runs with `--no-sandbox` and `--disable-setuid-sandbox` flags for compatibility.
-- Verify that the selectors you provide match the actual elements on your target website.
+- Ensure selectors provided during configuration match the target website elements.
+- Verify MCP server port availability.

 ## Future Improvements

-- Full MCP server automatic installation and configuration
-- Advanced error and usability analysis
-- Integration with LLM for automated repair suggestions
+- Implement AI-guided autonomous exploration and testing heuristics.
+- Enhance MCP protocol support for richer interaction with AI extensions.
+- Add more detailed logging and error analysis.
+- Provide example workflows for Roo-Code and Augment integration.

 ## Contributing